Where the Trust Property Goes When the Trust Ends

 What Happens When the Next Recipient Cannot Take

-Sometimes the person entitled to receive the property after termination is also incapacitated.
+Sometimes the person entitled to receive the trust property after termination is also incapacitated.
 In that case, the custodial trust does not end.
-It continues to hold and manage the property for that person's benefit until the incapacity is removed or the trust terminates on other grounds.
+It continues to hold and manage the property for that person's benefit until the incapacity is removed.

 If, when the custodial trust would otherwise terminate, the distributee is incapacitated, the custodial trust continues for the use and benefit of the distributee as beneficiary until the incapacity is removed or the custodial trust is otherwise terminated.